sigurd4/array_math/README.md

 # array_math

- Compile-time math operations on arrays
+A selection of useful math operations on arrays